This week’s Learning at a glance

 English

-LC: To edit my writing.
+LC: To use paragraphs to structure my writing.

 Master Readers

-Monday: Whole class reading of text
+Monday: Whole class reading of text & vocabulary focus

 SPAG Spelling